ESPN sues Verizon, escalates battle over new pay TV offering

 ESPN said in a statement, “ESPN is at the forefront of embracing innovative ways to deliver high-quality content and value to consumers on multiple platforms, but that must be done in compliance with our agreements.
 We simply ask that Verizon abide by the terms of our contracts.”

-Twenty-First Century Fox (FOXA.O) and Comcast’s (CMCSA.O) NBC Universal also said last week that the new Verizon offering violated the terms of their contracts.
+Twenty-First Century Fox and Comcast’s NBC Universal also said last week that the new Verizon offering violated the terms of their contracts.

 It was unclear whether Fox and NBC planned to follow ESPN’s lead and file suit.